 Long story short(er): They refused to do anything for her other than let their body shop repair it.
 She refused, we filed suit and they defended it!
 I took the deposition of the man who wrecked the car.
 He said the accident was caused by the anti-lock brakes ("I hit the brakes but them anti-lock brakes kept cutting them brakes off.")
 Eventually, they settled but it wasted a lot of time, judicial resources and the dealer lost several customers for life.

 I apologize for telling you a story without pictures but the case was early in my career, before scanners were commonplace.
 The pics were given back to my client when the case resolved.

-Steve Lehto wrote Chrysler's Turbine Car: The Rise and Fall of Detroit's Coolest Creation and The Great American Jet Pack: The Quest for the Ultimate Individual Lift Device both published by Chicago Review Press.
+Steve Lehto is an attorney and writer.
+He wrote Chrysler's Turbine Car: The Rise and Fall of Detroit's Coolest Creation and The Great American Jet Pack: The Quest for the Ultimate Individual Lift Device both published by Chicago Review Press.
 Follow him on Twitter: @stevelehto